-A crossing would be made on Stormer Road near the intersection with M-22.
-The Trailway continues as a 10" wide asphalt cross section and follows an existing utility right-of-way, crossing Wilco Road.
+As the Trailway leaves Stormer Road, it changes to a 10' wide asphalt cross section and follows an existing utility right-of-way, crossing Wilco Road.
 The route then deviates into the wooded area on the west side of M-22 using some ridgelines and relatively gentle gradient to emerge back in the M-22 right-of-way before the Lakeshore entrance sign.
 Steep side slope areas would necessitate excavation and possible retaining walls before and after the entrance sign.
 An M-22 crossing could be located at the New Neighborhood.